 There’s also a use case based around the fact you can “see” helium-3 in an MRI scanner.
 When you breathe in helium-3, it shows which bits of your lungs are working properly, and which aren’t ventilated.

-These are useful applications, and that leads to the current eye-watering price for helium-3.
+These are useful applications, and that leads to the current eye-watering price in the helium-3 market.
 The total global market is measured in mere kilos per year – selling for thousands of dollars per litre.
 A large party balloon filled with helium-3 would set you back as much as a car.

 That’s all jolly interesting, but it’s a bit niche – and therefore not really the sort of thing we’d normally concentrate on in Exponential Investor.
 So why am I writing about it?